google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/grouping_data.rst

    ``“=violin”``, and the **cell range to be averaged** is ``B1:B10``.

    .. image:: figures/table_averageif_example.png
       :align: center
       :alt: A screenshot from Sheets of a table of Spotify's top 50 songs in 2019 using the AVERAGE IF function to average the total popularity of Ed Sheeran's songs

-..
-TODO(raskutti): Add a screencast showing the above functions.

 Note that for ``SUMIF`` and ``AVERAGEIF``, if you want to sum or average the